 - Load Information in Cubic-Feet-Per-Hour (CFH): Include any special pressure requirements for commercial appliances, rooftop units and natural gas generators.

-- Service Pipe Location(s): Let us know your desired location(s) (referencing the nearest lot line) and we will try to accommodate you.
+- Service Pipe Location(s): Let us know your desired location(s) by referencing the nearest lot line.
+We'll try to accommodate you.

-- Responsible Person: Designate the person responsible for managing the project or coordinating the utility site details, such as the owner, project manager, construction superintendent, mechanical contractor, HVAC contractor or plumber.
+- Responsible Person: Tell us who is in charge of the project or the utility site details.
+Examples include: the owner, project manager, construction superintendent, mechanical contractor, HVAC contractor or plumber.

-- Detailed Utility Site Plan: Provide final plans that show where easements, property lines and other on-site utility lines are located: fuel, water, sewer, telephone, electric, etc. This facilitates design turnaround time and minimizes the possibility of changes later.
+- Detailed Utility Site Plan: Provide final plans that show where easements, property lines and other utility lines are located.
+For example: fuel, water, sewer, telephone, electric, etc. This reduces design time and the possibility of changes later.

-- Business Information: Provide your tax identification number, as well as relevant financial information, so that we can set up your account.
+- Business Information: We need your tax identification number and relevant financial information to set up your account.